uosJad/corimbot/README.md

 - !corim win - Corimbot will respond with "I see this as an absolute win!"
 - !corim flip (currently in-development) - Corimbot will flip a coin.
 - !corim p - Corimbot will respond with a vulgar word.
+- !corim snap - Corimbot will randomly sort all users in the server into two different groups.